 Here we will cover further details about Kakadu National Park and why you should visit.
 We’ll cover off some of the amazing places you can stop and camp at overnight whilst you are exploring the fantastic lush Top End, and is part of our Top End series of blogs.
 You can read about Katherine and Nitmiluk National Park here, Mt Bundy Station here or Litchfield National Park here; each of these blogs provide useful and helpful tips on travel routes and ideas on where you can stay and the types of things you can do while you are there.

 In our last blog, we were in Katherine and Nitmiluk National Park – for those exploring the Top End, and are ready to head north, or to carry on with the lush tropical Top End loop, you’ll find yourself heading up the Stuart Highway.
-At Pine Creek you can leave the Stuart Highway which is the direct way to Darwin, and head north east on the sealed Kakadu Highway towards Jabiru which cuts through the Kakadu National Park.
+At Pine Creek you can leave the Stuart Highway which is the direct way to Darwin, and head north east on the sealed in your campervan hire on Kakadu Highway towards Jabiru which cuts through the Kakadu National Park.

 There are a places to stop along this stretch of the highway, however our two favourite places are Cooinda and Jabiru.